jhudsy/blunderbuss/README.md

 Production deployment (Docker + Redis)
 -------------------------------------
-This section outlines practical steps to run ChessPuzzle in a production-like environment using Docker.
+This section outlines practical steps to run Blunderbuss in a production-like environment using Docker.
 It assumes Redis is run as a separate container and that you will mount a persistent volume for the SQLite database (or switch to Postgres for higher concurrency).